Why Do I Keep Dreaming About My Ex?

 Need to process feelings about your ex?

 Dreams can often serve as a way to process and understand our emotions in real life.
 Much about dreaming and the subconscious mind is yet to be understood, so there’s no one, agreed-upon way to interpret distressing dreams.
-That said, a few different theories have been put forth on the topic.
+That said, a few different theories have been put forth about dreams.
 Considering the following dream frameworks may give you a starting point to try to make sense about why your ex may have been in your dream.
 Remember, however, that there’s currently no way to know for sure why we dream about the things we do.
-If you’re dreaming about certain topics, talking to a dream analyst may be helpful.
+If you’re dreaming about certain topics like an ex, talking to a dream analyst about your experiences may be helpful.

 • Psychodynamic theory.
 Freud theorized that dreams serve as a window to the unconscious mind.
 He was a psychologist and dream researcher who believed dreams directly related to waking experiences and could offer meaningful information when analyzed.
 Freud’s theories led to many theories on why people have sex dreams, dreams about relationships, love, and connections and how the themes of these common dreams might be reflected in their real lives.